Xydez/bittorrent-rs/README.md

 see:
 * https://www.bittorrent.org/beps/bep_0009.html
 * https://www.bittorrent.org/beps/bep_0010.html

-# TODO: The last piece is shorter, must optimize for that
-# ^ Bug: Results in the last piece getting stuck because its locks in receiving

 // TODO: We should wait until a torrent added message or something like that in the peer threads instead of sleeping